-Utilize the City's website to inform and advocate for Doral's Green City projects, policies and achievements.
+Policy 1.8.1: Utilize the City's website to inform and advocate for Doral's Green City projects, policies and achievements.
 Continue to provide a website area to track Doral's green progress, and provide education and suggestions on best green practices, such as recycling and water conservation.
 Provide list of green educational videos, and local seminars and speakers on sustainable living.
 Disseminate this information also at the annual Eco-Fair, and at public parks and governmental offices.

-By July 2019, develop a 'Personal Mobility' section on the City's website with easy-to-use links to Miami-Dade County information on ride-sharing and carpooling opportunities; transit routes, times and connections; and bicycle and pedestrian paths.
+Policy 1.8.2: By July 2019, develop a 'Personal Mobility' section on the City's website with easy-to-use links to Miami-Dade County information on ride-sharing and carpooling opportunities; transit routes, times and connections; and bicycle and pedestrian paths.

-As part of the City's annual Eco-Fair recognize sustainable residential, commercial and mixed use buildings constructed or renovated in Doral over the past year.
+Policy 1.8.3: As part of the City's annual Eco-Fair recognize sustainable residential, commercial and mixed-use buildings constructed or renovated in Doral over the past year.

-Pursue low-impact, passive development of the City's 48 acre Environmental Park to demonstrate and inform City adults and school about our natural resources and their vital importance to community sustainability.
+Policy 1.8.4: Pursue low-impact, passive development of the City's 48 acre school about our natural resources and their vital importance to community sustainability.